-Information about the Culture and Languages Across the Curriculum program can be found in the Colgate Course Catalogue (listed in the 2021-22 Catalogue as Foreign Languages Across the Curriculum).
+Information about the Culture and Languages Across the Curriculum program can be found in the Colgate Course Catalog (listed in the 2021-22 Catalog as Foreign Languages Across the Curriculum).

 The following is the official description of the program at the time of this writing (April 2022):

 Colgate University seeks to create an international ethos for the liberal arts by expanding the range of curricular settings in which students and professors can develop and use foreign language skills.
 Beyond the foreign language departments, faculty in various departments and programs encourage the use of foreign language materials in their curricula, and certain courses – such as literature in translation – offer CLAC sections in which students can engage with the material in the relevant foreign language.

 For students interested in learning the rudiments of a new language.
 Such exposure to ancient and modern foreign languages expands students’ awareness of cultural and linguistic diversity.
 In some cases, students from a CLAC section of this type subsequently enroll in language courses, as when Core 151 CLAC has motivated students to continue with Greek 121.